feracommerce/MiniMasonry.js/README.md

-ultimateGutter (int)|5|Gutter applied when only 1 column can be displayed. direction (string)|"ltr"|Sorting direction, "ltr" or "rtl". wedge (boolean)|false|False will start to sort from center, true will start from left or right according to direction parameter.
+ultimateGutter (int)|5|Gutter applied when only 1 column can be displayed. direction (string)|"ltr"|Sorting direction, "ltr" or "rtl". wedge (boolean)|false|False will start to sort from center, true will start from left or right according to direction parameter. minCols (int)|1|Minimum number of columns to show.
+If set to 2 then resizing will never go lower than 2 columns even in small-width devices (like mobile).

+## Development
+1. Install rollup `npm install --global rollup`
+2. Run `yarn`
+3. Change code in `src/` folder
+4. Run `yarn build`

+You can point your `package.json` in another repo to the folder with `file:../sdk/MiniMasonry.js/` or something like that so you can test your changes without having to push up code.

 ## API